Do you want to make your WordPress based website faster without using any plugin?

 Moreover, when you use any image or YouTube video link, any other third-party script, and an iframe on your post, at first it usually loads those third-party servers and then loads your server, so that it takes time and makes your site slower.

 It should be your obvious task that experiments your website’s load time and you have quite a few ways to keep your website loading-fast over the time.
 Now, the question may arise, how can you measure your website’s progress?
 How do you know what should you do in any particular situation?

 Fortunately, we have a wide variety of services to check up your website’s page load times.
 Pingdom could be a great solution for serving your purposes in this respect.
 You can many other online tools to test your page load times.

-Keeping your website faster is always a crucial issue for the having a solid performance on the web.
-Without having proper loading time, visitors will not stay on your site that scenario will raise bounce rate of your site.
-This ultimately impact negatively on your search engine ranks.
+Keeping your website faster is always a crucial issue for having a solid performance on the web.
+Without having proper loading time, visitors will not stay on your site that scenario will raise the bounce rate of your site.
+This ultimately impacts negatively on your search engine ranks.

 So, you should be careful in this respect and you can keep your website faster by ensuring the above mentioned aspects.
 Most importantly, you don’t need to use any plugin to speed up your website.

 Hopefully, this article helped you to get in touch with the principles of keeping your website faster without installing any kind of website.
 If you have any query regarding this issue, make me know by commenting below in the comment box.